 In the case that private course students are absent due to a conflict between the scheduled lesson and the scheduling of a mandatory school curricular activity or exam, the missed lesson will be replaced providing the student informs his/her LAMDA teacher in writing or by email at least 7 days in advance.

 In the case of a teacher's absence, a replacement lesson will be proposed.
 However, once a replacement lesson time has been agreed to, the Terms and Conditions of the registration form are applied.
 Refusal of proposed replacement lessons will not result in reimbursement.
-Lessons missed due to a teacher’s absence or to an Excused Student Absence where replacement lessons were not able to be given at an earlier time will be delivered in the advertised additional weekend rehearsal sessions in April and May.
+Lessons missed due to a teacher’s absence or to an Excused Student Absence where replacement lessons were not able to be given at an earlier time will be delivered at an advertised additional *catch up* rehearsals which normally take place in April and May.

 Code of Conduct

-The school’s Code of Conduct represents the central values of the school and is based on the belief that one of the school’s main aims is to support the development of decent, respectful and caring citizens of the world.
+The ACT2 Code of Conduct represents a few core values and is based on the belief that we must all aim to support the development of responsible, respectful and caring citizens of the world.

-All members of the community are expected to treat each other with respect.
-Students are expected to follow instructions given by adults regardless of their role.
-Similarly the teachers and other adults in the school will treat the students with respect.
+All members of the ACT2 community are expected to treat each other with respect.
+Students are expected to follow all reasonable instructions given by adults regardless of their role.
+Similarly the teachers and other staff members will treat the students with respect.
 A student who does not conform to the Code of Conduct risks being asked to leave the program permanently.

-Students who are not enrolled at the International School of Lausanne may enroll for LAMDA as External Students and register for group or private lessons that take place after 15.45 when regular ISL school courses have ended.
+Students who are not enrolled at the International School of Lausanne may enroll for LAMDA courses on the ISL campus as External Students and register for group or private lessons that take place after 15.45 when regular ISL school courses have ended.

 Swiss International Representative for LAMDA